apache/druid/docs/querying/query-from-deep-storage.md

 You can also confirm this through the Druid console.
 On the **Segments** page, see the **Replication factor** column.

-Keep the following in mind when working with load rules for deep storage:
+Keep the following in mind when working with load rules to control what exists only in deep storage:

-- Note that at least one of the segments in a datasource must be loaded onto a Historical process so that Druid can plan the query.
-But the segment on the Historical process can be any segment from the datasource.
-It does not need to be any specific segment.
+- At least one of the segments in a datasource must be loaded onto a Historical process so that Druid can plan the query.
+The segment on the Historical process can be any segment from the datasource.
+It does not need to be a specific segment.
 - The actual number of replicas may differ from the replication factor temporarily as Druid processes your load rules.

 ## Run a query from deep storage